luka-mikec/reactive_tables/README.md

 # Reactive Tables
 An experimental browser-based spreadsheet application, with some unusual features.
+Based on Vue 3 and uses Vite.

 ## Demo